 “This is what I want,” he said, “this is what I seek, this is what I desire with all my heart.”

 With these words of St. Francis, you are invited to explore Spiritual Formation at FST.
-The “this” Francis is talking about in the quote above – what he wanted, sought and desired with all his heart – is the Gospel call to follow Christ in the world.
+The “this” Francis is talking about in the previous quote – what he wanted, sought and desired with all his heart – is the Gospel call to follow Christ in the world.
 Spiritual Formation in the Franciscan tradition is a way of paying attention to your own search, and to your own heart’s desire.
 It is part of the academic life here.

 A Rule of Life